adam-maj/robotics/README.md

 This progress provided a new direction for improvement for robotics control systems, since robotic control is essentially a reinforcement learning problem: the robot (agent) needs to learn to take actions in an environment (to control its actuators) to maximize reward (effectively executing planned actions).

-Because of this relevant, roboticists tried to apply the progress in deep reinforcement learning toward robotic control.
+Because of this, roboticists tried to apply the progress in deep reinforcement learning toward robotic control.

 This came with several challenges on-top of just naively applying the same DRL algorithms to robotics: while games have explicitly defined rules and discrete state spaces, robotics deal with continuous configuration spaces (robot joints can in one of a near infinite number of specific positions) and highly complex environments where achieving training convergence is challenging.